MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Assignment

-* Can you render all your restaurants?
+* Read through the previous section and make the required changes to your `server.js` file.
+* Add the correct associations to the Menu and Restaurant classes
-* In addition to each restaurant, can you also display the title of each menu?
+* Create a new view layout called `home.restaurants` and include HTML to loop through the array of Restaurants.
+The code should display as a minimum, the title of each restaurant.
+* Challenge yourself to display the image associated with each restaurant.

+---
+**Note:**
+If you get stuck, here is the [solution to Lesson 1](https://github.com/MultiverseLearningProducts/swe-solutions/tree/main/bootcamp/wk3/day2)

 ----